ec-europa/europa-component-library/docs/Migrating-v4.md

 ### Message

 - Message component has been renamed to `Notification`.
 This includes the related CSS classes, and javascript
+- Icon for the close button is now different between EC and EU: `close` for EC, `close-filled` for EU.
+Button label is also hidden on EC.

 ### Site header